-Paint the walls and trim, install new carpet if the budget allows and install the window coverings.
+Paint the walls and trim, install new carpet or area rugs if the budget allows and install the window coverings.
 Finish other do-it-yourself projects, then move back in for a new completed space.
-Your children get to sleep in their new room that they helped to design.
+Your children get to sleep in their new room that they helped to design and refresh.